-- All staff and students will wear a face mask inside school buildings unless eating or drinking.
-Mask breaks will be acceptable for children and staff (6 feet apart). - Reusable/Washable filtered Fabric face masks have been ordered and will be provided to all staff members. - Disposable 3 Ply face masks will be provided to all students.
-These will be placed on busses and in the classrooms every evening by the custodial, transportation, and office staff. - Clear Face Masks will be provided to preK-5 teachers and speech & language teachers. - Instructions on how to properly wear the masks have been provided to students, parents, and staff.
+- All staff and students will wear a face mask inside school buildings unless eating or drinking. - Reusable/Washable filtered Fabric face masks have been ordered and will be provided to all staff members. - Disposable 3 Ply face masks will be provided to all students.
+These will be placed on busses and in the classrooms every evening by the custodial, transportation, and office staff. - Clear Face Masks will be provided to preK-5 teachers and speech & language teachers.

+• Instructions on how to properly wear the masks have been provided to students, parents, and staff.
 In addition, posters across each school building will show how to properly wear a mask.
 Teachers at the elementary level will also provide instruction to students on how to properly wear a mask.
-We encourage These materials were developed under a grant awarded by the Michigan Department of Education.

-parents and guardians to practice wearing masks with students at home before the first day of school.
+We encourage parents and guardians to practice wearing masks with students at home before the first day of school.
 Consider including your child in the selection of a cloth face covering for school.
 This may help increase a child's acceptance of wearing a mask.